Coping with the Loss of a Loved One

 March 25, 2022

-Grieving the death of a loved one can be all-consuming, but having support from others and developing coping skills can help in the healing process.
-Molly Fairchild, a chaplain at Overlake, who also leads the Path of Grief support group, offers suggestions for both those who are grieving and those who want to support someone who's dealing with the loss of a loved one.
+Grieving the death of a loved one can be all-consuming but having support from others and developing coping skills can help in the healing process.
+Molly Fairchild, a chaplain at Overlake, leads the Path of Grief program.
+Shannon McCullough, who co-facilitates the bereavement groups with Molly, offers suggestions for both those who are grieving and those who want to support someone who is dealing with the loss of a loved one.

 What are some ways you can help someone who’s grieving?